SFU-CMPT310-PMA/AI-Gesture-Recognition-System/README.md

 2. Run the virtual environment: `.\venv311\Scripts\activate` or `source /venv311/bin/activate`
 3. Install all the required libraries: `pip install -r requirements.txt` <br>
 4. Run the script: `python hand_tracking.py` to try out the trained model on unseen data: your hand! <br>
    Running the full game (with the AI opponent) is a little trickier.
-In one terminal, you must call `python server.py` and from a second terminal, you must `cd` into `web/`.
-From there, run `npm install` INSTALL VUE and `npm run dev`.
-Your current terminal will, after a little time, give some output in the form of a link which if visited, will allow you to play the game.
+First, you must [install Vue](https://cli.vuejs.org/guide/installation.html).
+Then, in one terminal, call `python server.py` and from a second terminal, you must `cd` into `web/`.
+From there, run `npm install`, then `npm run dev`.
+Your current terminal will, after a little time, will give some output in the form of a link which, if visited, will allow you to play the game.
 5. Deactivate the virtual environment once you're done: `deactivate`

 **NOTE**: Make sure your virtual environment (e.g. `venv311`) is included in your `.gitignore` if you are going to push to the repository.
 As default, `venv311` is already included in `.gitignore`.